 With GPS and a heart rate monitor built into the watch, the Sport is well equipped as a fitness device.
 It also performs pretty well for the most part.
 When measuring heart rate from a still position, it tends to take a little longer than the Apple Watch Series 2 to get a reading, but it's more often accurate, while the Apple Watch tends to dance about a bit before landing on a realistic number.

-When it comes to running with the Sport, it also does a good job.
-I put it up against the Wahoo Tickr X, one of our highest performing chest straps, and the readings at the end for both average and peak heart rate were extremely close on the bpm.
-I actually found it a little closer than I did with the Series 2.
+When it comes to running with the Sport, it also does an OK job, but as with most wrist heart rate monitors it doesn't stack up to the chest strap.
+I put it up against the Wahoo Tickr X, one of our highest performing chest straps, and the readings at the end for both average and peak heart rate were close, but as ever it's when you're hitting the higher intensities that things become uneven.

 One thing Google talked about when it first revealed Android Wear 2.0 was a feature that would detect when you're running or cycling, and automatically open up an app like Strava that would start tracking your workout – all without you having to touch the screen.
 Google ended up killing that idea, as it found it could be a nuisance in certain situations (like running for a bus).
 There is a feature for detecting strength training movements, but really I find it's easier to just tap the one I'm doing manually.
 Speaking of which, there are quite a few gym exercises you can use the Sport for, from push-ups to squats, and I've found the sensors to be good at keeping tally (it sometimes jumped an extra count, but rarely).